lpabon/katacoda-openstorage-sdk/tutorial-python/step2.md

 will add HTTPS and authentication support in following releases.

-Now that you have made a connection, you can use the `channel` object to create clients for each of the services we would like to use.
+Now that you have made a connection, you can use the `channel` object to create clients for each of the services you would like to use.
 Let's use the [OpenStorageCluster](https://libopenstorage.github.io/w/generated-api.html#serviceopenstorageapiopenstoragecluster) service to print the `id` of the cluster:

 ## Cluster operations